-We hereby consent to the incorporation by reference in this Registration Statement on Form S-4 of our report dated February 10, 2011 relating to the financial statements, financial statement schedule and the effectiveness of internal control over financial reporting, which appears in Exelon Corporation's Annual Report on Form 10-K for the year ended December 31, 2010.
+We hereby consent to the incorporation by reference in this Registration Statement on Amendment No. 1 to Form S-4 of our report dated February 10, 2011 relating to the financial statements, financial statement schedule and the effectiveness of internal control over financial reporting, which appears in Exelon Corporation's Annual Report on Form 10-K for the year ended December 31, 2010.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.